nagyrobi/esp32-evse-docs/docs/20-software/integration.md

 title: Integration examples
 ---

-## Home Assistant with autodiscovery
+## Home Assistant

 Use a [LUA Script](Lua.md) to publish the charger state, power, session energy, temperature, error states as MQTT topics, and accept commands to enable/disable charging and to set the charging current.
-Optionally announce everything to Home Assistant via MQTT discovery so the entities appear automatically.
+Optionally announce everything to Home Assistant via MQTT autodiscovery so the entities appear automatically.

 Set the values in the script directly overwriting the defaults or from the web UI: Scripting -> components -> "MQTT bridge to Home Assistant".